aham-oudeis/Training/launch_school/RB120-OOP/Notes/templates/modules.md

 class Penguin < Bird
 end

-# Here, a Bat object can invoke the fly method that returns the string object:
-# "I am a Bat.
-I can fly."
+# Here, a Bat object can invoke the fly method that returns the string object: "I am a Bat.
+I can fly.", because it is made available through the use of mixin.
 ```